tai-de/lotide/README.md

 ---

-Functions used to return `Assertion Passed` or `Assertion Failed` whether two inputs are equal.
+Functions used to return `Assertion Passed` or `Assertion Failed` whether two arguments are equal.

 <!-- assertEqual -->